Latest TRP Ratings: Choti Sarrdaarni Slips To 2nd Spot; Yehh Jadu Hai Jinn Ka Witnesses Jump

 6. Kaun Banega Crorepati

-7. Yeh Jaadu Hai Jinn Ka
+7. Yehh Jadu Hai Jinn Ka

 8. The Kapil Sharma Show